serdeliverance/blog/_posts/2022-05-07-validation-cats-scala3.md

 # Intro

 In this post we are going to see how to validate entities using `Cats` in `Scala 3`.
-Also, it is a great opportunity to see how extension methods are used and opaque types are used.
+Also, it is a great opportunity to see some `Scala 3` syntax and mechanisms.

 # A quick intro to Validation